|LW.12807 / LW.12808

 Through a problem-solving approach towards cases for plaintiffs, defendants, and even persons discouraged from filing a case, CFLSE students become intimately familiar with every stage of the civil process prior to trial by: assessing lawsuits prior to submission; drafting complaints; drafting oppositions to motions to dismiss; responding to complaints; drafting discovery documents; participating in depositions, mediations, and settlement conferences; and drafting summary judgment documents.

-Subject to final Court approval, students will also have an opportunity to defend a deposition and appear for initial case conferences.
+Subject to final Court approval, students will also have an opportunity to make the types of appearance described above.

 Because many of these cases occupy the margins of accepted legal doctrine, the students often work on cutting edge legal issues.
 However, with an average annual caseload of 500 per staff attorney, the students will also constantly evaluate how to triage resources for any individual case while striving to provide the highest quality legal assistance that money can’t buy.